 - These steps assume the company has commenced operations and/or issued shares.
-If this is NOT the case, see the following form at the NM PRC, Dissolutions by Incorporator.
+If this is NOT the case, look for “Articles of Dissolution” at the NM Secretary of State portal for For-Profit Corporations.

 STEP 1: Understand your intentions, and the assumptions in these steps

 If your company or business owes money, it may not be legally dissolved without paying its debts or without a court-order, or following a more rigorous process (depending on who you owe money to, and under what circumstances).
 A court-order usually involves a bankruptcy proceeding, and you should retain the appropriate corporate bankruptcy attorney to assist you.
 Be aware … don’t walk away from your debts without dissolving properly.
 If your company has any assets to speak of, and you improperly dispose of those assets, you could be guilty of commingling funds and/or fraud.
 If this happens, your debtors could potentially go after you personally and seek to make you personally liable for your company’s debts.